Brașov Orphan Girls School of Gothic Arts

 Your feedback is very important to us

 Welcome!
 You’re looking down the barrel of a pretty good deal.
-Click on one of the covers below to get a free copy of the book!
+Click on one of the covers below to join up to my newsletter and get a free copy of the book!
 Do you like a romance comedy mystery?
 How about an action adventure thriller?
-Okay, there’s a catch, you have to sign up for my newsletter but, hey, that has […]
+The newsletter has links to more free books every month […]

 What’s in a (place) name?